Pope cancels local trip, Vatican says no cause for concern

-VATICAN CITY Pope Francis canceled a visit to patients at a Rome hospital at the last minute on Friday because of what the Vatican called a "sudden indisposition".
+VATICAN CITY Pope Francis cancelled a visit to patients at a Rome hospital at the last minute on Friday because of what the Vatican called a "sudden indisposition".

 "The engagements on the Holy Father's agenda for Saturday June 28 and Sunday June 29 are confirmed," the Vatican's chief spokesman Father Federico Lombardi said in a text message to reporters.